rMiccolis/HyperKube/README.md

 # HyperKube

-## Project Description: Homemade AWS Production Environment Simulator
+## Project Description: AWS Production Environment Simulator

 This project provides a powerful and flexible solution for simulating a production-like cloud environment directly on a Windows operating system using Hyper-V virtualization.
 Instead of relying on actual AWS services, it uses some custom automation scripts to provision and configure a fully functional, bare-metal infrastructure.